ircv3/ircv3-specifications/extensions/message-redaction.md

 ## Introduction

 This specification enables messages to be deleted.
-Use cases include retracting accidentally sent messages, moderation, and removing a [`+draft/react` client tag][], amongst others.
+Use cases include retracting accidentally sent messages and moderation, amongst others.
 These are cosmetic use cases and do not provide any operational security guarantees.

 ## Architecture